tpluscode/tpluscode.github.io/source/_posts/2016-03-06-rest-misconceptions-3.markdown

 the form of SOAP's WSDL documents, CORBA's IDLs or exposed via a RMI Registry.
 It is then used by the client to generate programming objects used to access the remote API as if it was local.

-Problems arise when the API evolves, because old clients are at risk of breaking until they are updated with an updated version of API description.
+Problems arise when the API evolves, because old clients are at risk of breaking until they are updated to work with a new version of the API.
 This is not how the Web works.
 Human-browsable HTML document encapsulate all possible interactions in the form of links (`<a>`) and forms (`<form>`).
 When the *API* of any given web page changes, it's not necessary to perform any action.
 For example when a new parameter is required to perform an action, the `<form>` contained within the page simply displays an additional `<input>` or similar field.